 Summary: It’s about a monster who comes to a village and asks for food but people don’t understand its language, then they realize he is just changing the first sound of what he wants.
 For example, he asks for shmancakes instead of pancakes.
 Some townspeople make up what the words mean, but a little boy explains what it is the monster wants.
 The food is revealed each time you turn the page, so it gives kids a chance to guess what the monster wants before finding out.
 So cute, right?!

 Every year I use it with my students to practice rhyming and manipulating beginning sounds, and we make a class book based on it.
-I made food cards to use for the class book and added them to my free resource library!
-You’ll find not only the food cards, but a cover and pages to make your own class book, perfect to display at your Meet the Teacher Night!
+You can grab the FREE food cards, plus pages to make your own class book, perfect to display at your Meet the Teacher Night!
+Just scroll down to sign up and get the instand download link.

 Here’s How to Make your own Class Book based on The Hungry Thing